List of Deltora Quest characters: Rolf the Capricon

 A Capricon and servant of the Shadow Lord, Rolf is the Guardian of the East who is first encountered in the Os-Mine Hills.
 In series three, he is captured by Granous and saved by Lief and his companions.
 He takes the form of the ruby dragon and destroys the companions' escort.
 He tries to destroy the companions when they reach Dragon's Nest, but is defeated by the true ruby dragon, Joyeu.
 Rolf is most likely king of Capra as he claimed he was "heir to the lordship of Capra".
-His riddle protecting him is Strangers do not pass this way, all are doomed who disobey.
-Turn your faces to the west, death awaits in Dragons Nest.
+The riddle protecting him is Strangers do not pass this way!
+All are doomed who disobey.
+Turn your faces to the west.
+Death awaits in Dragons Nest.

 Kirsten of Shadowgate

 A woman that Barda, Lief and Jasmine discover in a castle in the mountains.
 She was Mariette's sister and Bede's girlfriend until Bede fell in love with Mariette and chose her sister over her.
 This made Kirsten bitter with resentment and so she allied herself to the Shadow Lord for vengeance.
 The Shadow Lord gave Kirsten evil magical powers and thus she became the Masked One, now a sorceress with the appearance of a black-cloaked figure with a green mask and pale hands that could kill others just by touching them.
 She used her power to enslave Bede and imprison Mariette in her locket.
 She also had the power to conjure phantoms of herself in Deltora, a technique she used to try and murder her enemies.
 In return she was given the task of guarding the Sister of the North.
 When Lief, Barda and Jasmine went to her castle, they at first thought that she is under Bede's power, however Bede was able to clue them in with his song, using the words: "Kirsten is evil.
 I am her prisoner.
 Help me!".
 Kirsten almost killed Barda and Jasmine when she caused the walls of her castle to swallow them.
 However, as Lief jumped into the snake pit that the Sister of the North was contained, the snakes in the pit latched onto her and bit her, killing her with their venom.
 The snakes in the pit kept away from Lief, because he had the ruby, which goes against snake venom.
-The riddle protecting her is Do not enter this domain, flee this realm of fear and pain.
-Death and terror both await, the wretch who enters Shadowgate.
+The riddle protecting her is Do not enter this domain!
+Flee this realm of fear and pain!
+Death and terror both await, the wretch who enters Shadowgate!